wallylee99/dt-k8s-otel-o11y-dtu/content/04-opentelemetry-metrics/04-wrap-up/index.md

 - A second Community Contrib Distro OpenTelemetry Collector was deployed as a Deployment, behaving as a Gateway
     * The `k8s_cluster` receiver queries the Kubernetes cluster API to retrieve metrics
     * The `k8sattributes` processor enriches the metrics with Kubernetes attributes that may be missing without it
+    * The `otlp` receiver receives signals that are exported from agents, SDKs, and other Collectors
 - Metrics produced by the OpenTelemetry SDKs and Agents are exported to the `otlp` receiver
 - Dynatrace DQL (via Notebooks) allows you to perform powerful queries and analysis of the metric data